-More premium melamine flooring comes in a timber grain, most popular is Natural Oak – there are also a wide variety finishes to choose from.
-Suppliers like Polytec have a great selection and it is also useful to note, availability and pricing will vary state to state.
+More premium melamine flooring comes in a timber grain.
+The most popular is Natural Oak.
+There are also a wide variety of finishes to choose from.
+Again, suppliers like Polytec have a great selection, and it is also helpful to note, that availability and pricing will vary from state to state.

-These come in either rolls or planks and usually also go directly onto the venue concrete flooring, this means cables will be visible.
-If you are on a tight budget, this is a nice alternative to create that premium effect.
-The texture is typically printed onto the surface to create that illusion of timber or stone patterns.
+These come in either rolls or planks and usually also go directly onto the venue’s concrete flooring; this means cables will be visible.
+If you are on a tight budget, this is an excellent alternative to create that premium effect.
+The texture is typically printed onto the surface to create the illusion of timber or stone patterns.

-This is great for booths that want a café or rustic type of feel.
+This is great for booths that want a café or rustic feel.

 These work well with a minimalistic aesthetic for stands that want that clean and natural finish aesthetic.

 These are great for adding a splash of colour to the stand, plus it implies a sense of nature and calmness.

-The structure will make up most of your booth cost since this the area above the floor that will be the main area for creating spaces, architectural features, product displays and storage etc. If your booth is against another booth, it is regulation to have a wall on side with a minimum height of 2.4m which means the walling will already be the bare minimum.
+The structure will make up most of your booth cost since this is the area above the floor that will be the main area for creating spaces, architectural features, product displays, storage, etc. If your booth is against another, it is regulation to have a wall on each side with a minimum height of 2.4m, which means the walling will already be the bare minimum.

 There are multiple materials to choose from that you can either use as the main structure or as a cladding to create certain effects.
 Most commonly use are timber materials, that being MDF.

-MDF is widely used in custom expo booths and because it its popularity, it becomes the most cost efficient by being able to purchase it in bulk.
-MDF is very easy to work with and can achieve almost any form, it is worth nothing that raw MDF is not used as the exposed finished surface, so most of the time it will be roll painted or covered in vinyl graphics.
+MDF is widely used in custom expo booths, and because of its popularity, it becomes the most cost efficient by purchasing it in bulk.
+Although, MDF is very easy to work with and can achieve almost any form, it is worth nothing that raw MDF is not used as the exposed finished surface, so most of the time it will be roll painted or covered in vinyl graphics.